App-vNext/Polly/docs/migration-v8.md

         MaxRetryAttempts = 3,
         BackoffType = DelayBackoffType.Constant
     })
-    .Build(); // After all necessary strategies are added, call build to create the pipeline.
+    .Build(); // After all necessary strategies are added, call Build() to create the pipeline.

 // Synchronous execution
 pipeline.Execute(() =>
 {
-    // your code here
+    // Your code here
 });

 // Asynchronous execution is also supported with the same pipeline instance await pipeline.ExecuteAsync(static async cancellationToken => {
-    // your code here
+    // Your code here
 },
 cancellationToken);